moriyami/CovidOneBI/README.md

 Bar Chat:
 Represents the % of each symptomes, that way we can see cleary what is the symptome people suffered from most

+This project has is responsive also has a drop down responsive menu.